Introduction

 Banana Bread Example

 The second instance came while baking banana bread.
 Again, I could not remember the quantity of baking soda needed for the bread to rise sufficiently while in the oven.
-Using the monoca 2 app, within a few taps the recipe was pulled up and I confirmed the quantity without having to break out the recipe printouts.
+Using the monoca 2 app, within a few taps the recipe was pulled up and I confirmed the quantity without having to break out the recipe printouts, which are stored upstairs and not the kitchen.
 Building the monoca 2 category and then accessing it when needed are examples of habits that can save the user time and prevent frustration.

 Food Price Tracking

 Despite inflation in the US starting to level out, the tariff tug-of-war, among other economic pressures, has grocery prices fluctuating.
-As someone always on the hunt for a good deal, I was able to confirm my prospective savings prior to making the purchase on both butter and eggs.
+As someone always on the hunt for a good deal, I was able to confirm my prospective savings prior to making recent purchases of both butter and eggs.

 In a recent trip to Costco, they happened to have eggs in stock.
-The egg inventory for the location closest to my house has improved in recent months but has not reverted to pre-avian flu levels.
+At one location close to my house, egg inventory has improved in recent months, but not to pre-avian flu levels.
 At its worst, eggs were impossible to find or if they could be found, sold for as high as $0.75 an egg.
 Using monoca 2, I compared the recent July 7th price of 5-dozen eggs to the previous Costco purchase of the same quantity back in early May.
 The July price—$13.19, while May’s price was $17.19.
+A nice savings.

 The same thing happened while recently shopping at Fred Meyer.
-Another bargain grocery outlet sold boxes of 4-sticks of butter for $3.68 in early May, whereas Fred Meyer’s sale price came out to $2.99 if purchasing at or above a certain quantity.
+Another bargain grocery outlet sold boxes of 4-sticks of butter for $3.68 in early May, whereas Fred Meyer’s sale price came out to $2.99.
 Nice!

 Conclusion

-I understand saving less than a dollar on a box of butter by purchasing it on sale or at another grocery store is interesting to every reader.
-As the person who goes to the grocery store most in my family, it’s within my best-interest to track prices and deal hunt.
-If I can save $100 or $200 a month grocery shopping by keeping my monoca 2 categories current, that translates into a massage for my wife, a really nice dinner date, or putting extra money towards the car loan.
-Even if bargain grocery shopping is not sufficient motivation to track purchases on monoca 2, what is?
+I understand saving less than a dollar on a box of butter by purchasing it on sale or at another grocery store is not interesting to every reader.
+As the person who goes to the store most in my family, it’s within my best-interest to track grocery prices and deal hunt.
+If I can save even $50 or $100 a month by tracking prices with monoca 2, that translates into a massage for my wife, a dinner date, or putting extra money towards the car loan.
+If bargain grocery shopping is not sufficient motivation to track purchases on monoca 2, what is?
 Ask yourself that question.
 “What do I care enough about to start a new positive habit and try to save money on every month?”

 The answer to that question could be anything.
 It’s your own life, after all.
-As always, if there are certain topics you’d like to see covered, please leave a comment down.
 If not for grocery shopping, what do you, the reader, use monoca 2 to track and organize?
 We at Sola, Inc. want to hear from you.
-Take care, and we’ll catch you on the next one!
+Take a moment to write a comment below and share with us the creative ways you use monoca 2.
+Thank you again, for reading, and we’ll catch you on the next one!

 Where to Download